Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Breathtaking**: Whenever you damage enemies, you ignore resistances to piercing damage.
 If a creature would be immune to piercing damage, they take half damage from your attacks.

 **Loaded string**: As a bonus action, you load you bow.
-Your next attack that deals 1d6 additional damage.
+Your next attack that hits deals 1d6 additional damage.
 You can use this effect a number of times equal to your proficiency bonus before you must take a long rest.

 _You gain +2 to inititative rolls_
 _You gain +1 to hit and damage rolls using this magical weapon._